 - Freeze the cheese.
 Form the cheese mixture into small logs and then pop them in the freezer for about 10 to 15 minutes before stuffing into the chicken.
 This way, it melts congruently with the roasting chicken and bacon so you get creamy pockets of cheesy filling instead of a gooey mess that oozed out on the pan.

 - Broil.
 Crank up the oven to broil during the last 1 to 2 minutes of cooking time to crisp up the bacon a little.

 - Pre-cook bacon.
 If you want a super crispy bacon, you can pre-cook the rashers just until limp.

-- Prepare chicken according to the recipe an arrange in a single layer on a baking sheet.
+- Prepare chicken according to the recipe and arrange in a single layer on a baking sheet.

 - Freeze until firm and transfer to a resealable bag or airtight container when frozen.
 Freeze for up to 2 months.

-- Thaw overnight and bake in a 400 F oven to until thermometer inserted in the center reads 165 F. For frozen, bake in
+- Thaw overnight and bake in a 400 F oven until the thermometer inserted in the center reads 165 F.

 Bacon-wrapped cheese-stuffed chicken is delicious as a main dish with your favorite sides.
 Serve with smashed potatoes and roasted broccoli for a delicious lunch or dinner meal that’s sure to hit the spot!